MicroEJ/docs/SDK6UserGuide/createProject.rst

 In order to create a MicroEJ project, the best way is to use the ``application`` template:

-- in a new empty directory, execute the command ``gradle init``.
+- In a new empty directory, execute the command ``gradle init``.
-- select the ``application`` project type.
+- Select the ``application`` project type.
-- select the ``Java`` implementation language.
+- Select the ``Java`` implementation language.
-- for the step ``Split functionality across multiple subprojects?``, select ``no``.
+- For the step ``Split functionality across multiple subprojects?``, select ``no``.
-- select build script DSL ``Kotlin``.
+- Select build script DSL ``Kotlin``.

 .. note::
   MicroEJ uses Kotlin as the default Gradle build script DSL.
   The use of the Groovy build script DSL is still possible but not officially supported.

-- decide if you want to use Gradle new APIs and behavior in your build script.
+- Decide if you want to use Gradle new APIs and behavior in your build script.
   If you are new to Gradle, choose ``no``.
-- for the test framework, select ``JUnit 4``.
+- For the test framework, select ``JUnit 4``.
-- choose the name of the project (defaults to the name of the parent directory).
+- Choose the name of the project (defaults to the name of the parent directory).
-- choose the package name for the source files.
+- Choose the package name for the source files.

 .. note::
   These steps are the ones proposed when creating a project with Gradle ``8.0.2``, which is the minimum version required by the SDK.